jakoko/sanguine_challenge/README.md

 ## Installation
 - git clone
 - run mongoDB
-- start server on server.js
+- start node server on server.js
 - open browser on port 8080

 A seed file is included, and it will load data when the server starts up.